macimax/WIKI_STEPMANIA/Preferred-Sort.md

 In the `[ScreenSelectMusic]` section of your metrics.ini, add `DefaultSort="Preferred"`.

 # Bonus: Using lua to write custom preferred sorts
 There are more novel ways to use preferred sorts than just making a preferred sort by hand and then setting it.
-For example: A favorites manager which creates a preferred sort that adds a group with your favorite songs after you select your profile, a preferred sort that contains only easy songs, etc.
+For example: a preferred sort that contains only easy songs

 (TODO)